DPGAlliance/publicgoods-candidates/docs/help-center/open-standards.md

 ## Tips For Open Standards
 Open standards establish protocols and building blocks that can help make digital public goods more functional and interoperable.
-This not only streamlines product development, it removes vendor-imposed boundaries to read or write data files by improving data exchange and interchange.
+This not only streamlines product development, it removes vendor-imposed boundaries to read or write data files by improving data exchange.
 Below are some of the common open standards by category:

 #### Accessibility
 * [WCAG 2.0/2.1 (Web Content Accessibility Guidelines)](https://www.w3.org/WAI/standards-guidelines/wcag/)